Article Translations: (Spanish)

 What Are the Types of Cholesterol?

-Cholesterol doesn't move through the body on its own.
-It has to combine with proteins to travel through the bloodstream to where it's needed.
-Cholesterol and protein traveling together are called lipoproteins.
+Cholesterol in the blood doesn't move through the body on its own.
+It combines with proteins to travel through the bloodstream.
+Cholesterol and protein traveling together are called lipoproteins (lie-poh-PRO-teenz).

-Two kinds — low-density lipoprotein (LDL) and high-density lipoprotein (HDL) — are the ones that most of us have heard about.
+Low-density lipoprotein (LDL) and high-density lipoprotein (HDL) are the lipoproteines that most of us have heard about.

-Low-density lipoproteins, or "bad cholesterol," are the primary cholesterol carriers.
-Too much LDL in the bloodstream can build up on the walls of the arteries that lead to the heart and the brain.
-This buildup forms plaque — a thick, hard substance that can cause blood vessels to become stiffer, narrower, or blocked.
-Plaque buildup makes it easier for blood clots to form.
-If a blood clot forms and blocks a narrowed artery, the result can be a heart attack or stroke.
+Low-density lipoproteins, or "bad cholesterol," can build up on the walls of the arteries.
+Cholesterol and other substances in the blood form plaque.
+Plaque buildup can make blood vessels become stiffer, narrower, or blocked.
+Plaque makes it easier for blood clots to form.
+A blood clot can block a narrowed artery and cause a heart attack or stroke.

-Atherosclerosis (hardening of the arteries) can also diminish blood flow to other vital organs, including the intestines or kidneys.
+Atherosclerosis (ah-theh-roe-skleh-ROE-siss), or hardening of the arteries, also leads to decreased blood flow to vital organs, including the brain, intestines, and kidneys.

-High-density lipoproteins, or "good cholesterol," carry cholesterol away from the arteries and back to the liver, where it's processed and sent out of the body, and might even help remove cholesterol from existing areas of plaque.
+High-density lipoproteins, or "good cholesterol," carry cholesterol away from the arteries and back to the liver.
+In the liver, cholesterol is broken down and removed from the body.

 What Causes High Cholesterol?